noodleslove/nextjs-blog/data/blog/blockchain-in-go/part-3.md

 ## Introduction

-So far, we've built a blockchain with Proof-of-Work (PoW) censensus, which allows for mining.
+So far, we’ve built a blockchain with Proof-of-Work (PoW) censensus, which allows for mining.
 Our solution is coming closer to being a fully functional blockchain, but it is still missing several key functionality.
-Today, we'll begin storing a blockchain in a database, and then we'll create a simple command-line interface to do blockchain activities.
+Today, we’ll begin storing a blockchain in a database, and then we’ll create a simple command-line interface to do blockchain activities.
 Blockchain is essentially a distributed database.
-For the time being, we'll ignore the "distributed" aspect and concentrate on the "database" component.
+For the time being, we’ll ignore the “distributed” aspect and concentrate on the “database” component.

 ## Database Choice